-Does your child have a foot that is wide at the front but narrow at the heels?
-I have been fitting children’s shoes for 10 years now and those are the most complicated foot shapes to fit.
+Do you have a child with a foot that is wide at the front but narrow at the heels?
+I have been working for a specialized children’s shoe store where I have been fitting children’s shoes for the last 10 years now, and those are some of the most complicated foot shapes to fit.

-In the children’s shoe store that I work for, we specialize in fitting children with foot and leg problems, but we also provide regular shoe fitting as well.
+In the children’s shoe store that I work for, we specialize in fitting children with foot and leg problems, but we provide regular shoe fittings as well.

 Did you know that in order to provide your child with the full benefits that the shoes have to offer (such as support and stability) you must tie them properly?